compbiocore/analysis_template/README.md

  * **metadata:** files such as sample manifests, YAML control files, and Dockerfiles
  * **scripts:** additional scripts created for analysis of data

-**Note:** Make sure your Dockerfile starts with the FROM statement; do not use any commenting or labeling before that statement.
+**Note:** If you are including a Dockerfile, make sure it starts with the FROM statement; do not use any commenting or labeling before that statement.

 Optional directories are: